mongodb/docs/source/includes/troubleshooting/tls.rst

    [('SSL routines', 'tls_process_initial_server_flight', 'invalid status response')]

-For more details, see the :ref:`OCSP <pymongo-ocsp>` section of this guide.
+For more details, see the :ref:`OCSP <pymongo-disable-ocsp>` section of this guide.

 SSLV3_ALERT_HANDSHAKE_FAILURE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~